Yomag84/PHP-FFMpeg-laravel/README.md

     ->save();
 ```

-This code takes 2 input videos, stacks they horizontally in 1 output video and adds to this new video the audio from the first video.
+This code takes 2 input videos, stacks they horizontally in 1 output video, and adds to this new video the audio from the first video.
 (It is impossible with simple filtergraph that has only 1 input and only 1 output).

 #### Complicated example
 A more difficult example of possibilities of the AdvancedMedia.
-Consider all input videos already have the same resolution and duration. ("xstack" filter has been added in the 4.1 version of the ffmpeg).
+Consider all input videos already have the same resolution and duration.
+(The "xstack" filter has been added in the 4.1 version of the ffmpeg).

 ```php
 $inputs = array(